 connecting rod to camshaft clearance from stroke, connecting rod length, crank to

-cam centerline distance, and camshaft journal diameter.
+cam centerline distance, camshaft journal diameter, and connecting rod journal diameter.

 For the Intake/Exhaust module, the atmospheric temperature refers to the local ambient

 temperature.
 The AFR assumes you have jetted your carburetor to the entered value,

 but will change (lean out) if the rated CFM is inadequate.
 The plenum and tube lengths